What Every Teacher Needs In Order To Grow

 This not sustainable, of course, so teachers burn out–or tell themselves that they’re happy when other areas of their life may suggest otherwise.

 This provides a toxic formula that encourages you to learn to survive rather than soar with the happiness you–and your craftsmanship–deserve.
-But there are some things you can do to help find that simultaneous effectiveness and comfort that leads to something increasingly rare these days: Long term, effective, and happy teaching.
+But there are some things you can do to help find that simultaneous effectiveness and comfort that leads to something increasingly rare these days: Long-term, effective, and happy teaching.

-Many of these many be minor corrections you’ve made in the past.
+Many of these may be minor corrections you’ve made in the past.
 Pick two or three and work on them, and see what happens, then maybe another two or three, and so on.
 Then let me know in the comments section what you find.

-The Shift From Surviving To Thriving As A Teacher
+What Every Teacher Needs In Order To Grow: The Shift From Surviving To Thriving As A Teacher

 1. Become a good listener